-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Commodities

 Oil prices were higher and appeared set for a second week of increases ahead of next week's OPEC meeting.
 The cartel is widely expected to extend current output cuts as it continues to battle a stubborn market glut.
 In early trading, Brent crude touched its highest level since late April.
-U.S. West Texas Intermediate was also higher early on, trading just below $50 (U.S.) a barrel.
+U.S. West Texas Intermediate was also higher Friday morning, breaching $50 (U.S.) a barrel.

 OPEC and non-OPEC producers meet May 25.
 Saudi Arabia and Russia have already said they want to extend output reductions which were initially set to run through the first half of this year.
 Russia's biggest producer Rosneft also said Thursday that it was ready to hold to output agreements with OPEC.